Illicit activities of North Korea: Terrorism

 In 1988, North Korea was added to the State Sponsors of Terrorism list for supplying groups with weapons and for their role in the Rangoon bombing and the bombing of Korean Air Flight 858.
-In 2008 US President George W. Bush agreed to remove North Korea from the list after North Korea met their obligations to provide access to their nuclear program and the resumption of disabling of their nuclear facilities, but continued hostilities and the fear that North Korea could sell nuclear weapons to terrorist organisations have called for the nation to be relisted.
+In 2008 US President George W. Bush agreed to remove North Korea from the list after North Korea met their obligations to provide access to their nuclear program and the resumption of disabling of their nuclear facilities, but continued hostilities and the fear that North Korea could sell nuclear weapons to terrorist organisations led to calls for the nation to be relisted.

-In 2017, North Korea was relisted as a terrorist state in response to the murder of Kim Jong-nam, its role in the Syrian Civil War, its close relationship with Iran, and its alleged backing of Islamic terrorist organizations, especially by providing financial, logistical, and military support to Hezbollah in Lebanon, Hamas, Islamic Jihad in Palestine, its involvement in the Yemeni civil war which includes support of the Houthis, its support for various Syrian and Iraqi Shia fighters including Kata'ib Hezbollah, Harakat Hezbollah al Nujaba, Asa'ib al Haq and Bahraini opposition groups.
-Additionally, The United States suspects that North Korea has supported the Taliban.
+In 2017, North Korea was re-listed as a terrorist state in response to the murder of Kim Jong-nam, its role in the Syrian Civil War, its close relationship with Iran, and its alleged backing of Islamist militant groups, militias, and insurgent organizations by allegedly providing financial, logistical, and military support to Hezbollah in Lebanon along with Hamas and Palestinian Islamic Jihad in Palestine, its alleged involvement in the Yemeni civil war which included alleged support of the Houthis, its alleged support for various Shia Islamist Syrian and Iraqi militias (particularly Khomeinist groups), including Kata'ib Hezbollah, Harakat Hezbollah al-Nujaba and Asa'ib Ahl al-Haq, as well as Bahraini opposition groups.
+Additionally, the United States suspected that North Korea may have supported the Taliban.
 Many of these groups are considered terrorist groups by the United States.
 It is notable as Hezbollah and various other Shia Islamist groups are also backed by Iran, and constitute the "Axis of Resistance".
 North Korea enjoys close relations with the Islamic Republic and its network of proxy militia groups in the Middle East.
-It is also known that North Korea has collaborated with the former regime of Bashar Al-Assad in Syria, providing military equipment and training to the formerly Baathist state.
+It is also known that North Korea has collaborated with the former regime of Bashar Al-Assad in Syria, providing military equipment and training to the formerly Ba’athist state’s formal military.